makyo/writing/work/claw17/disappearance/index.md

 I nod again and lean up to give her a quick kiss.
 "Yeah, very."

-She nods, muzzle dipping to turn that into something of a nuzzle, and I can feel her nose tracing along one of those white bands of fur on my cheek, then under my chin, dipping down to tease at the coil of blue fur peeking up above the scoop-neck of my shirt, faded now to more of an aqua than true blue.
+She nods, muzzle dipping to turn that into something of a nuzzle, and I can feel her nose tracing along one of those white bands of fur on my cheek, then under my chin, dipping down to tease at the coil of blue fur --- faded now to more of an aqua --- peeking up above the scoop-neck of my shirt.
 Her soft, low voice is muffled by my fur, "This is okay, too?"

-Without tucking my muzzle uncomfortably low, all I can really see are her ears, so I lean forward to press a kiss between them, fur and familiar scent tickling at my nose.
+Without tucking my muzzle uncomfortably low, all I can really see are her ears, so I lean forward to place a kiss between them, fur and familiar scent tickling at my nose.
 "Mmhm."
 I've given up saying more.

 Aurora responds with a kiss of her own against my sternum.
 It's a ticklish sort of feeling, and my squirming gets a giggle, muffled as before against my chest.
 She settles down from her crouch above me, bringing her paws from by my shoulders to brush along my sides as she rests more fully against my front.
 I slip my own arms from around her until it's just my paws on her shoulders.

 The sheer exhilaration of physical contact seems to be filling my mind --- or at least that empty void within that I've only been able to tiptoe around --- with something new.
 Something *else.* Something other than low-level anxiety.
 I can close my eyes and not wind up in some horrible hopelessness.
-I can just be here.
+I don't have to think, I can just be here.
 Goodness knows why, but I can just be here.

 I jolt to awareness from my wandering thoughts and tense up, and Aurora's paws pause halfway up my sides.
 Her fingers and claws are buried in my fur with t-shirt cloth bunched around her wrists.
 We both hold still in that silence, a few long seconds of just our breaths.
 For once I don't rush to fill it with words, and simply settle back down, relaxing into her grasp.